ULTIMATE VEGGIE BURGERS!!!

 - While the beans, mushrooms, and rice are cooking, place the walnuts in the bowl of a food processor and pulse them until they are coarsely ground.
 When the lentils, mushrooms, and rice have finished roasting, add them to the food processor and pulse until well-combined, but not completely smooth.
 Then add the flour, barbeque sauce, egg, salt, garlic powder, rosemary, and paprika and pulse just until all ingredients are combined.

-- Next, form the mixture into six even patties by hand, each about 3 to 4 inches in diameter and ¾-inches thick.
+- Next, form the mixture by hand into either 4 large patties or 6 small ones.
 Then heat the oil in a large skillet over medium-high heat.
 Add the patties and cook them until they are well-browned and crisp—about 3 to 4 minutes per side.

 - If you prefer to bake the patties rather than sautéing them, place them on a lightly-sprayed unlined tray and bake them at 400°F until they are golden brown and crispy on the outside, flipping halfway through—about 20 minutes.